ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak5804/overview.md

 **RAK5804 WisBlock Interface Extension Module** was designed to be part of a production-ready IoT solution in a modular way and must be combined with a WisBlock Core and a Base module.

 This module is designed as an IO extension module that allows you to connect your digital or analog devices or sensors to create a customized IoT solution.
 These sensors are connected through two expansion connectors: **J2** and **J3**.
-In order to provide power to peripheral devices, 3.3 V can be obtained from these expansion connectors.
+In order to provide power to peripheral devices, 3.3&nbsp;V can be obtained from these expansion connectors.
 Internal protections allow to shut down the power supply when a short circuit is detected in the peripheral devices.
 Overcurrent cases are protected through **internal PTC thermistors** in the power supply circuit.

 In addition, the RAK5804 module also supports a USB interface, which can be used with RAK5005-O to access the USB port of MCU of the WisBlock Core module of the solution.